 If you’re running into issues with your WordPress theme and these fixes aren’t helping, get in touch with your theme’s support team.
 If you’ve purchased a premium theme, you can expect a response within 24 hours.

 If your theme still isn’t working or the support response is unsatisfactory, you need a better WordPress theme.
-We have over fifty beautiful and professional WordPress themes.
-Take your pick.
+We have over fifty beautiful and professional premium WordPress themes.